themreza/design-pattern-all-in-one-blog/README.md

 ## behavior
 #### how act a server with other (client(s)|server(s))
-1.chain of responsiblity (with manually set ,order of operation)
+1.chain of responsiblity (with manually set order of operation)
 2.template (with hardcoded order of operation)

-3.iterator (just getnext() and hasMore() implimented, sort of child scan be BFS,DFS,SJF,...)
+3.iterator (just getnext() and hasMore() implimented. sort of childs can be BFS,DFS,SJF,...)
 4.mediator(one server , many clients . **all** must be connected to server, unidirection with server, child to child communicate is not possible)
 5.observer(one server, many client, **some** of them can subscribe to server, bidirection with server, child can connect together)
 6.memnto(cache)